 Entry

 Swim across the Wollangambe and climb up the gully on the other side.
-There is a climb of about 4m which hopefully has a fixed line hanging down.
-Once above this climb, head up to the lower cliffline, and around on to a ledge above the Wollangambe.
+There is a slippery climb of about 4m which hopefully has a fixed line hanging down.
+Leaders may wish to belay people up this climb.
+Once above the climb, head up to the lower cliffline, and around on to a ledge above the Wollangambe.
 As soon as you can, head up the minor ridge to the north, and once through small clifflines, veer slightly right to a break in the upper cliffs.
 Make your way up to the ridge, and then head north as the ridge swings NE and into the creek at about MGA570928.

 As an alternative entry lower down, if you head left instead of right at the upper cliff line, a vague track goes for some distance around the base of the cliff line until it reaches a creek crossing.
 This point is the top of the 4th abseil, so you could use this as an early exit too.